JPC-AV/JPC_AV_videoQC/README.md

 Finally, run `conda init` (for bash) or `conda init zsh` (for zsh) depending which shell you are using.
 (To check which shell you are using simply run `echo $SHELL`)
 * * *

-Install necessary python modules which are not built-in using pip and requirements.txt:
-`pip install -r requirements.txt`
+#### Install
+Install necessary python modules and the AV Spex scripts by navigating to the root directory of the project (the directory containing the pyproject.toml file):
+`cd path-to/JPC_AV/JPC_AV_videoQC`

+Install the package in editable mode using pip.
+Run the following command from the root directory of the project:
+`python -m pip install -e .`

 Lastly, these scripts make use of the following command line tools:
 - MediaConch